jonlanglet/DTA/README.md

 ## Requirements
-1. A fully installed and functional Tofino switch
+1. A fully installed and functional Tofino switch.
-2. A server equipped with a RoCEv2-capable RDMA NIC, configured and ready for RDMA workloads
+2. A server equipped with a RoCEv2-capable RDMA NIC, configured and ready for RDMA workloads.
-3. Optional: one additional server to act as a traffic generator
+3. Optional: one additional server to act as a traffic generator.
-4. Cabling between the devices according to the [testbed section](#testbed)
+4. Cabling between the devices.

+### NICs
+DTA likely works with most RoCEv2-capable rNICs where you can disable iCRC verification.

+It is so far confirmed to work with the following rNICs:
+- ConnectX-6
+- Bluefield-2 DPU (we used this)

+Please let me know if you have tried other NICs, and I will update the list.

 ### Testbed
-To produce the results from the paper, we had a testbed configured as follows:
+Our development/evaluation testbed was set up as follows:

 ![Testbed](Testbed.png)

+If you change the cabling, update the [Translator](Translator/) accordingly.

-## Initial setup
+## Installation
-**The initial set up of DTA can be cumbersome.**
-Please try to follow these steps best you can, and reach out to me (Jonatan) if the guides prove insufficient.

-### RDMA setup on the collector server
-A working RDMA environment at the collector-server is essential for DTA.

-1. Make sure that your NIC supports RDMA through RoCEv2.
-We used the NVIDIA Bluefield-2 DPU, and we can not guarantee success with other network cards.
-However, other RoCEv2-capable network cards where you can disable iCRC verification might work just as well.
-2. Install and configure the necessary software and drivers for RDMA workloads, following guides provided by the NIC manufacturer.
-3. Verify that the RDMA setup works.
-This can be done for example by connecting two RDMA-capable NICs together, and using the `ib_send_bw` utility.
+**The installation is complex.
+Make sure that you understand the components and workflow.**

+As previously mentioned, DTA consists of several components.
+A working translator and collector are the base essentials.
+Please refer to the individual component directoried for installation guides and tips.

+1. Install the DTA [Collector](Collector/) **Essential**
+2. Install the DTA [Translator](Translator/) **Essential**
+3. Set up the traffic [Generator](Generator/) (Optional)
+4. Set up the DTA [Manager](Manager/) (Optional)
+5. Compile and install the DTA [Reporter](Reporter/) (Optional)

 ### Tofino setup
 Our DTA prototype is written for the Tofino-1 ASIC, specifically running SDE version 9.7.
 Newer SDE versions most likely to work just as well (possibly with minor tweaks to the translator code)

 1. Install the SDE and BSP according to official documentation from Intel and the board manufacturer.
 2. Verify that you can compile and launch P4 pipelines on the Tofino ASIC, and that you can successfully process network traffic.